* UK economy contracts 0.7 pct during Q2

 The government’s determination to cut Britain’s debt through a programme of harsh austerity measures has broadly lifted the pound.
 However, economic weakness could put a dent in these plans as it offsets the benefits of spending cuts.

-Offering a glimmer of hope after the weak GDP data, a survey pointed to resilience in the UK manufacturing sector, with factory orders stronger than expected in July, though sterling showed little reaction.
-(Editing by Nigel Stephenson)
+Offering a glimmer of hope, however, a survey pointed to resilience in the UK manufacturing sector, with factory orders stronger than expected in July, though sterling showed little reaction.
+(Editing by Nigel Stephenson and Patrick Graham)